Ismenama5s/haseeb-qureshi.github.io/README.md

 - [Jekyll](https://www.webpagefx.com/tools/emoji-cheat-sheet/)
 - [GH Pages reqs](https://pages.github.com/versions/)
 - [Syntax highlighting langs](https://github.com/jneen/rouge/wiki/List-of-supported-languages-and-lexers)
-- Did you add a YAML value with a colon or dash in it? `My Title: Common Syntax Error - Yes` Wrap it in quotes: `"My Title: Common Syntax Error - Yes"`.
+- Did you add a YAML value with a colon or dash in it?
+E.g., `title: Cool Title: Common Syntax Error - Yes` Wrap it in quotes: `"Cool Title: Common Syntax Error - Yes"`.
 - Did you change `_config.yml`?
 Check the indentation and quotes.
 - Is the change you made not showing up?
 Clear your cache and check `.gitignore`.
 - Is a link broken?
 Does it have too many or too few forward slashes somewhere?